-Unfortunately, despite the increase in technology, tools, and apps to help us in our day to day lives, productivity has actually been going down over the last decade plus.
+Unfortunately, despite the increase in technology, tools, and apps to help us in our day to day lives, productivity has been going down over the last decade-plus.
 This decline in productivity also affects the overall economy as well.
-In fact, over 60% of income differences across different countries can be explained via productivity differences between the areas.
+Over 60% of income differences across different countries can be explained via productivity differences between the areas.

 With that in mind, this article is going to look at 10 effective ways that you can improve the productivity of your team and, as a result, have a more successful business.

 In a professional relationship, whether between coworkers or between CEO and lower-level workers, communication is incredibly important.
 Communication should be a two-way street and employees should be able to reach out and voice their concerns with you.
 However, there is nothing wrong with taking some time to be “uninterrupted” as a CEO to ensure your duties are completed as well.

 Communication is also about more than what you are saying, as the presence you have and the voice you have are also incredibly important.
 You should be as authentic as possible and try not to talk down to employees.

 2. Use Technology and Apps Anywhere You Can

 Technology has changed how we talk to each other, how we entertain ourselves, and how we run businesses.
 Nowadays, a CEO or his/her team should always be on the lookout for new technology that can boost the productivity or their teams.

 Apps and technology can help in all business areas such as accounting, project management, marketing, sales, IT, and more.
 Cost shouldn’t be a big issue either as most of them will pay for themselves very quickly based simply on how much more your employees will get done.